cktlco/crew-chief-autovoicepack/README.md

 1. Before generating each voice pack audio file, the generation script checks the output folder to see if that file already exists, and skips it if so (unless `--overwrite` is specified).

-2. The order of the audio inventory file entries are randomly shuffled when each container starts (unless `--original_inventory_order` is specified).
+2. The order of the phrase inventory entries are randomly shuffled when each container starts (unless `--original_inventory_order` is specified).
 In practice, this breaks up the work into uniform chunks that can be run in parallel across multiple containers without needing any coordination beyond checking for file existence in the shared output folder.

 ## Common Question: How long does it take to generate a voice pack?
 1 to 2 hours with a modern GPU, 4 to 12 hours with CPU only.

-The overall duration depends on the number of phrases in the CrewChief audio inventory file (~10,000 by default), the container host machine's CPU/GPU/RAM, whether crew-chief-autovoicepack is running with a GPU or in CPU-only mode, the number of variants (the `--variant_count` parameter), and the number of containers running in parallel.
+The overall duration depends on the number of phrases in the CrewChief phrase inventory (~10,000 by default), the container host machine's CPU/GPU/RAM, whether crew-chief-autovoicepack is running with a GPU or in CPU-only mode, the number of variants (the `--variant_count` parameter), and the number of containers running in parallel.

 In general, a single `docker run` container in CPU-only mode will take several minutes to initialize, then should start generating audio files, with each generation taking a few seconds or less.
-The number of these steps can be estimated as the number of phrases in the audio inventory file multiplied by the number of variants.
+The number of these steps can be estimated as the number of phrases in the phrase inventory multiplied by the number of variants.

 A 24GB GPU (RTX 4090/3090) will enable running 8 replicas in parallel (see instructions on this page), each many times faster than the CPU version.
 16GB GPUs (RTX 4080/4070/4060Ti) or lower will support proportionally fewer replicas before being constrained by GPU VRAM.
 Even with a 8GB GPU and a single container running the audio generation script, using a GPU will be much faster than the CPU-only mode.